Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Round 4: SEO Capabilities

-• Squarespace: Decent for basic SEO, but struggles with page speed, mobile responsiveness, and content hierarchy.
-You can do some light SEO, but you’re not going to dominate Google without fighting the platform.
+• Squarespace: Covers the basics: meta tags, alt text, a sitemap.
+But page speed, mobile performance, and content hierarchy are where it starts to struggle.
+You can do light SEO, but you're not ranking for competitive terms without fighting the platform.

 What to Consider: